 Today, Vespa is one of seven companies owned by Piaggio.
-Though the modern scooters have wonderful features like disc brakes and security locks, I’m forever a vintage Vespa rider, now on my third classic bike.
+Though the modern scooters have wonderful features like disc brakes and security locks, I’m forever a vintage Vespa rider, now on my fourth classic bike.

 In 2004, I became a founding member of the San Francisco Scooter Girls, an all-female club with a focus on empowering women riders and building a safe, friendly riding community.

 I learned to handle my classic Vespa by traversing the city hills, with one of my most memorable moments being a slow ride down infamous, twisty Lombard Street during a scooter rally in 2005.

 A few years later, in my quest for more power, Ducky was replaced by Dynomite, a battleship grey 1978 P200 whose creative “modifications” included a kill switch resembling a vacuum cleaner on/off control just below the seat.

 Mimicking J.J. from the television show Good Times, I would shout “Dyn-O-mite!” as I run-started the bike when the engine refused to kick over.
 Good times, indeed.

 I sold Dynomite just before I left Sacramento to live in Mexico in 2012.
 Scooters tend to run in small circles and in 2019 I learned Dynomite was acquired by a friend who enjoys riding him today, kill switch and all.

 In 2018, I returned to Sacramento after living abroad and was contacted by a friend about a bright yellow 1981 Vespa P200E.
 Recalling the fun of past rallies, I quickly agreed to the idea of owning another vintage Italian motor scooter.